-Chapter Two, "Reproductive Justice in the Twenty-First Century" builds on the discourse for focusing efforts toward a human rights based movement which takes a more holistic approach to examining problems.
+Chapter Two, "Reproductive Justice in the Twenty-first Century," builds on the discourse of focusing efforts toward a human rights-based movement that takes a more holistic approach to examining problems.
 This is informed by knowledge of intersectionality and its synergistic effects on the oppression of women:

-For example, a Dominican homeless transwoman may be simultaneously affected by poverty, gentrification, transphobia, sexism, racism, xenophobia (that is, hatred of immigrants).
+For example, a Dominican homeless transwoman may be simultaneously affected by poverty, gentrification, transphobia, sexism. racism. xenophobia (that is, hatred of immigrants).
 These oppressive forces do not emerge or act independently of each other; they depend on each other and they gain strength from each other...a homeless woman's problems will not be effectively addressed, for example, by giving her a bed in a temporary shelter or even permanent housing.
 If we use a holistic, intersectional approach, we ask, why is this woman homeless in the first place?
-We attempt to address the multiple root causes of her situation and not simply pay attention to the immediate, presenting symptoms.
-(Ross & Solinger, p.
+We attempt to address the multiple root causes of her situation and not simply pay attention to the immediate, presenting symptoms. (p.
 75)